briceicle/thermostat-rater/README.md

 ## Assumptions
 In order to complete the challenge, I made the following assumptions:
-- Any pair that appears in the `query` section is valid and rating can be calculated for it.
+- Any pair that appears in the `query` section is valid and rating can be calculated for it
-- Customers names in the `input` section are unique.
+- Customers names in the `input` section are unique
+- The inputs (name, location, rvalue) always have the specified format, so implemented minimal input validation
 - Didn't use any build tool (e.g. Maven, Gradle) to keep the folder structure simple

 ## Setup